 No pupil grade or evaluation shall be changed without opportunity for prior consultation with the teacher.

-Discipline/Discharge - Support Staff Employees
+Probationary Period - Support Staff Members

 Whenever any employee is required to appear before the Board of Education for a disciplinary matter, the employee shall be notified in writing of such requirement and the reasons for such requirement and the time and place of the meeting, and shall be entitled to be accompanied by a representative of his/her choice.

-Probationary Period - Support Staff Employees
+Just Cause/Discipline/Discharge – Support Staff Members

-Upon request of the Association, a vending machine will be allowed in each employees’ lounge The Association accepts full responsibility for the area utilized for the above machines.
+Upon request of the Association, a vending machine will be allowed in each employee’s lounge.
+The Association accepts full responsibility for the area utilized for the above machines.

 The Association shall be entitled to reasonable use of general office equipment including computer related equipment provided the administration is notified at reasonable times in advance by the Association representative, and such use shall not interfere with normal functions within the school and/or school office operations.
 Any and all supplies needed shall be supplied and paid for by the Association.